jorgebastida/django-dajaxice/README.rst

 These days using this project is a bad idea.

-Perhaps my vision of how my django projects should be coupled to libraries like this has change, or perhaps these days I really treasure the purity and simplicity of a vanilla django development.
+Perhaps I'm more pragmatic now, perhaps my vision of how my django projects should be coupled to libraries like this has change, or perhaps these days I really treasure the purity and simplicity of a vanilla django development.

 If you want to mimic what this project does, you would only need some simple views and jQuery.
 Forget about adding more unnecessary complexity.